aws-samples/serverless-patterns/lambda-durable-human-approval-sam/README.md

-# Human-in-the-Loop Approval Workflow with Lambda Durable Functions
+# Human-in-the-Loop Approval Workflow with AWS Lambda durable functions

-This pattern demonstrates a human-in-the-loop approval workflow using AWS Lambda Durable Functions.
+This pattern demonstrates a human-in-the-loop approval workflow using AWS Lambda durable functions.
 The workflow pauses execution for up to 24 hours while waiting for human approval via email, automatically handling timeouts and resuming when decisions are received.

-**Important:** Lambda Durable Functions are currently available in the **us-east-2 (Ohio)** region only.
+**Important:** Lambda durable functions have limited regional availability.
+Please check the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/durable-functions.html) for current regional support.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-durable-hitl-approval-sam